AstralRanger/UWaterlooApi/README.md

 UWaterloo API - C# Client
 -----

-#About
+##About

-Calls API endpoints and converts the returned data into static typed objects.
+Calls University of Waterloo API endpoints and converts the returned data into static typed objects.

+For the API's documentation visit [here](https://github.com/uWaterloo/api-documentation)

-Lower barrier of entry to the API as you can quickly use it; regardless of your knowledge about WebClients, Deserilzation, etc.
+The motivation for this project was to create a lower barrier of entry to the API, as users no longer have to worry about WebClients, Deserilzation, etc.

-#Installation
+##Installation

 Distributed via Nuget.
 More information to follow

-#Usage
+##Usage

-API calls are made by calling members on the UWaterlooApi class. e.g. `uWaterlooApi.FoodServices.WeeklyFoodMenu(2013, 12)`
+API calls are made by calling members on a UWaterlooApi object. e.g. `uWaterlooApi.FoodServices.WeeklyFoodMenu(2013, 12)`

-All API calls return uWaterlooApi.ApiRequest &lt;T&gt; where T is the static typed object that deals with the particular API call.
+All API call methods return type uWaterlooApi.ApiRequest&lt;T&gt; where T is the static typed object that deals with the particular API call.

 ApiRequest&lt;T&gt; is a wrapper containing 2 fields: meta, and data.
-- `meta` contains information about the api called (that was returned by the server).
+- `meta` contains meta information about the API call.
+This information is given from the server on every API call.
-- `data` of type T and contains the data section returend from the API call.
+- `data` contains the data section returend from the API call.
+This will be of type T.

-#Examples
+##Examples

 ```C#
 UWaterlooApi uWaterlooApiClient = new UWaterlooApi("YOUR-API-KEY");